-- 1. With a single keypress, import Web pages, mail messages, or any file on your Mac. - 2.
+- 1. With a single keypress, import a Web page, mail messages, a scrap of text, or any file on your Mac. - 2.
 EagleFiler stores them in an open format: regular files and folders that are fully accessible to your other applications. - 3.
 Optionally: encrypt the files, add tags, notes, color-coded labels, and other metadata. - 4.
 Browse by folder or by tag, or use the live search to find the information you need (faster than Spotlight). - 5.
-View, edit, or create documents directly in EagleFiler's streamlined interface, or double-click to edit using another application.
+View, edit, or create documents directly in EagleFiler's streamlined interface, or doubleclick to edit using a more specialized application.